puppetlabs/bolt/pre-docs/bolt_command_reference.md

 `bolt secret createkeys`

-Bolt saves keys to the `keys` directory in the Boldir.
+Bolt saves keys to the `keys` directory in the Boltdir.

 **Options**